 - Ask about getting stitches on the surgical site

 If you do want to resume using tobacco after the treatment, ask your dentist about when you can safely start.
 As a general rule of thumb, you must wait for at least 48 hours; however, this may vary from person to person.

 What is dry socket?
 It's an extremely painful condition that can happen following a tooth extraction if the blood clot doesn't form properly or is dislodged.
 However, a simple dry socket treatment with your dentist should ease the pain immediately and the total dry socket healing time is around seven days.

 There are also plenty of ways to prevent dry socket even before your extraction takes place.
 Follow your dentist's advice and take some extra precautions using the tips in this article.
 If you do notice any dry socket symptoms developing in the days after your treatment, speak to your dentist straight away.

 For a quick recap, watch this dental nurse explain what dry socket is and how it's treated:

 Why is the blood clot needed for the healing process?

-The blood clot serves as a protective barrier against food debris, bacteria, and other types of irritants that may give rise to infection.
-It also plays a crucial role in the generation of new tissue and bone at the site of extraction.
+The clot serves as a protective barrier against bacteria and other types of irritants that may lead to infection.
+It also plays a crucial role in the growth of new tissue and bone at the extraction site.

 What does a dry socket look like?

-If you can see inside the socket, you'll notice that there is no dark red blood clot but the tissue inside looks dry and the white bone may be visible.
+If you can see inside the socket, you'll notice that there is no dark, red blood clot.
+Instead, the tissue inside looks dry and the white bone may be visible.